mikec-w/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 Once this stage was achieved with a suitable level of accuracy, the remaining stages of the pipeline fell into place.
 Some debugging was necessary to ensure that the radius of curvature, particularly the conversion from pixels to metres and the lane offset, was correct and some iteration was required on the polyfit of the lane lines.
 Here, as it is a recursive process, the initial guess had to be tweaked for each sample image to ensure the first fit was appropriate.
 When moving to the video this was less of an issue as the previous frame was available.

 Looking at the final result the most likely area for the pipeline to fall over would be due to the issue already noted with the shadows cast over the road surface confusing the lane fitting algorithm.
 Further work could be performed to try further refine the thresholding to better cope with these shadows.
 One method is suggested previously in the text.
 In addition various other techniques could be employed to impose more realistic limits on the lane fitting as a function of time - for example a low pass filter as we know that the lanes do not change dramatically, particularly on a highway.

+In addition there are some occasions where the detection of the lane seems to be truncated when the road curvature increases.
+This seems to be due to the perspective transformed image - in the pipeline, the lane was projected onto the image with a 200 pixel margin either side of the straight lines.
+This is probably not quite sufficient at the higher curvatures and is being clipped.
+Increasing this margin would resolve the issue.

 Finally, there are certain refactoring elements that could be applied to the resulting code to tidy it up.
 The use of global variables could be tidied up and there are some inefficiencies in the calculation that have come about as each stage is developed in isolation.
 For production this would be cleaned up but has been left as is to demonstrate each step independently as well as being formally parameteristed to make a pipeline robust against different image sizes, camera positions and installations.